ykjit/yk/docs/src/dev/understanding_traces.md

 ### `YKD_LOG_IR`

-`YKD_LOG_IR` accepts a comma-separated list of JIT pipeline stages at which to print LLVM IR (to stderr).
+`YKD_LOG_IR` accepts a comma-separated list of JIT pipeline stages at which to print IR to stderr.

 The following stages are supported:

- - `aot`: the IR embedded in the ahead-of-time compiled binary.
+ - `aot`: the AOT IR embedded in the ahead-of-time compiled binary.
- - `jit-pre-opt`: the IR for the trace before it is optimised by LLVM.
+ - `jit-pre-opt`: the JIT IR trace before optimisation.
- - `jit-post-opt`: the IR for the trace after LLVM has optimised it.
-This is the IR that will be submitted to the LLVM code generator.
+ - `jit-post-opt`: the JIT IR trace after optimisation.

-If `jit-pre-opt` is specified, the traces will be printed before optimisation;
-if `jit-post-opt` is specified, the traces will be printed after optimisation.
-`jit-pre-opt` and `jit-post-opt` can give you different insights, so it is often worth checking both.

 #### `YKD_TRACE_DEBUGINFO`